Kubernetes operator for air-gapped instances

 Follow those steps to install the W&B Kubernetes Operator with Helm CLI:

-Wait until the deployment is completed and verify the installation.
-This will take a few minutes.
+Wait until the deployment completes.
+This takes a few minutes.

 This method allows for customized deployments tailored to specific requirements, leveraging Terraform’s infrastructure-as-code approach for consistency and repeatability.
 The official W&B Helm-based Terraform Module is located here.